-When it comes to business acquisition, there are a few ways you can ensure working capital is included in the deal.
-Namely, you can overfund the SBA loan or you can get a line of credit (LOI).
+Regarding business acquisition, there are a few ways to ensure working capital is included in the deal.
+Namely, you can overfund the SBA loan, or you can get a line of credit (LOC).

 If you're looking to overfund the loan, it's good practice to ask for 5 percent of the purchase price.
 That extra 5 percent can be used as you see fit, generally for growth-related expenses like the ACE Framework or working capital.

-Keep in mind, you can't have equity in any business that you are planning to contract with the cash you receive from the loan.
-So, if you also own an IT company that you're planning on contracting to improve the systems at your new HVAC company, you can't receive funding from an SBA loan to pay for that.
+Keep in mind you can't have equity in any business that you are planning to contract with the cash you receive from the loan.
+So, if you also own an IT company you plan on contracting to improve the systems at your new HVAC company, you can't receive funding from an SBA loan to pay for that.